 The European Federation for Company Sport is very active in various areas.
-One of these areas are the Erasmus+ programs EFCS.
-Four programs were or are led by EFCS, in 4 others EFCS is a partner.
+One of these areas are the EFCS/Erasmus+ programmes.
+Four programs were or are led by EFCS, and in four others, EFCS is a partner.

 In the latter category, the ScforH program was launched in Zagreb on the 7th of February 2020.
 The first meeting was held in the premises of the Faculty of Kinesiology in the presence of several Croatian sport federations and public authorities.
 This project led by the Faculty of Kinesiology of the University of Zagreb gathers a consortium of 18 partners from all over Europe and even beyond.

 The aim is to create mechanisms for continuous implementation of the Sports Club for Health guidelines in the European Union.
 The overarching objective of this project is to increase participation in sport and HEPA in EU by encouraging sports clubs and associations to implement SCforH principles in their activities.

 The 3 year SCforH project is in fact the logical outcome of an idea that originated in 2008 by our former board member Jorma Savola and the Croatian prof. Stjepan Heimer.
 Since, a SCforH working group has been operating as part of the European Network for the Promotion of Health-Enhancing Physical Activity (WHO/HEPA Europe) and has produced in 2011 the first book of SCforH guidelines and in 2017 an updated version.
 What is the role of EFCS?